siisurit/check_done/README.md

 # check_done

-A command-line tool that validates the completeness of GitHub project items (issue or pull request) in your specified project status that represents done project items.
+Check_done is a command line tool to check that GitHub issues and pull requests in a project board with a status of "Done" are really done.

-Current checks are:
+It checks that:

-- Project item is closed.
+- It is closed.
-- Project item has an assignee.
+- It has an assignee.
-- Project item has a set milestone.
+- It is assigned to a milestone.
-- Project item has all tasks completed (list with checkboxes in the description).
+- All tasks are completed (checkboxes in the description).

-- Pull request has a closing issue reference.
+Additionally, for pull requests, it checks if they reference an issue.

-This ensures a consistent quality on done project items, and helps to notice if they were accidentally deemed to be done too early.
+This ensures a consistent quality on done issues and pull requests, and helps to notice if they were accidentally deemed to be done too early.

 ## Installation